-The following image indicates the location of the 2280 solid-state drive/Intel Optane installed in M.2 slot one and provides a visual representation of the installation procedure.
+The following image indicates the location of the 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot one and provides a visual representation of the installation procedure.

-- 1. Align the notches on the solid-state drive/Intel Optane with the SSD2 slot on the system board. - 2.
-Slide the solid-state drive/Intel Optane into the SSD2 slot on the system board. - 3.
-Place the solid-state drive bracket on the solid-state drive/Intel Optane . - 4.
-Align the screw holes on the thermal shield with the screw holes on the system board and the palm-rest and keyboard assembly. - 5.
-Replace the two screws (M2x3) that secure the solid-state drive/Intel Optane to the system board.
+- 1. Align the notches on the solid-state drive/Intel Optane storage with the SSD1 slot on the system board. - 2.
+Slide the solid-state drive/Intel Optane storage into the SSD1 slot on the system board. - 3.
+Replace the screw (M2x3) that secures the solid-state drive/Intel Optane storage to the palm-rest and keyboard assembly.

 - 1. Install the base cover. - 2.
-Follow the procedure in After working inside your computer.
+Follow the procedure in after working inside your computer.